Duna Strachan, BS AMS

 Lorin Smaha, BS

 Lorin grew up in New Hampshire and moved to Park City 8 years ago.
 She has a BS in BioChemistry from the University of New Hampshire.
 She grew up with a large family garden and has always loved to grow her own food.
 She worked as a landscaper and grower in Park City for 5 years and is responsible for maintaining the school’s beautiful gardens.
-She enjoys recreating in the outdoors with her husband Ben and son Zach.
+She enjoys recreating in the outdoors with her husband Ben and sons Zach and Nolan.

 Bruce left a successful 15-year career in engineering to take the AMS Montessori teacher training and establish the elementary program in 1993.
 He lent his talents in science, math and scouting to the popular elementary traditions of weekly field trips, family camp outs, a fascination with science and dissecting all things mechanical.
 Bruce holds a Masters of Education degree from the University of Utah as well as the BS he completed at Arizona State University while courting his soul mate, Duna Strachan.

 “The real preparation for education is the study of one’s self.
 The training of the teacher is something far more than the learning of ideas.
 It includes the training of character; it is a preparation of the spirit.”
 Maria Montessori, Absorbent Mind, p.
 131 The question of authenticity of practice has become a common subject…Continue Reading...